top of page

 The course was a very pleasant and gently instructive experience.

-With an Online Course Against Prejudices
+An Online Course Against Prejudice

 Watch the course introduction video